hal7df/borealos/README.md

 - OpenRazer: removed for a more minimal base install
 - monaspace fonts: space concerns
 - RamaLama: LLM development is not an objective for this image
+- Sunshine: This build is not oriented towards gaming

 ## Credits